e271828e/Flight.jl/docs/notes/design/trim_environment_walkthrough.md

 That also breaks the pure condition algebra that lets [§14.9][s14-9]'s `at`-lifting be five lines, because `p.condition` is no longer a function of `d` alone.

-It is recorded as rejected in row 139, alongside the pre-application sweep, mandating enlargement as the sole route, reading the environment through `reads`, and duplicating the atmosphere's output stage in aircraft trim code.
+It is recorded as rejected in D-139, alongside the pre-application sweep, mandating enlargement as the sole route, reading the environment through `reads`, and duplicating the atmosphere's output stage in aircraft trim code.
-Worth stating once, to forestall the reading: none of this reopens row 8's rejected resource injection.
+Worth stating once, to forestall the reading: none of this reopens D-008's rejected resource injection.
 There is no registry and no invisible composition here — just a plain function call on values the caller already holds.

 ## What landed in the spec

-For the record, commit `daf3298d`, decision row 139:
+For the record, commit `daf3298d`, decision D-139:

 - **[§4.4][s4-4]** gains the value-level constructor as a shipped component's obligation, with the taught-contract entry in [Appendix A][sA] and the glossary